Division of Student Affairs > Student Services > Emergency Protocols

 DePaul is committed to offering a secure and supportive environment for individuals who report incidents of sexual and relationship violence to receive resources and consider all available options.

-For general information and information about policies, law and reporting, please see the Title IX and Sexual and Relationship information on the Public Safety website.
+For general information and information about policies, law and reporting, please see the Title IX and Sexual and Relationship information on the Title IX website.
 The Office of Health Promotion and Wellness' Sexual and Relationship Violence and Prevention web page also provides this information, as well as a list of campus resources and hotlines.